Robbery: NY Penal Law Article 160

 Remember, not only can a misunderstanding that turns physical go from a misdemeanor theft offense such as Petit Larceny to a felony Robbery, experienced criminal lawyers representing clients in these arrests routinely find clients charged with additional crimes of equal or greater significance including varying degrees of Criminal Possession of a Weapon, Assault, Grand Larceny and Criminal Possession of Stolen Property.Your Case, Your Defense, Your Future

 Your best defense to any arrest, indictment or trial is based in the evidence, facts and circumstances of your particular case combined with your counsel’s ability to challenge or mitigate the same.
 Armed with this information, identifying your best defense as early in the legal process and retaining the right defense team will put you in the strongest place to overcome any allegation and avoid crippling consequences including visa revocation, the loss of employment with NYC and other governmental agencies, and the compromising of your medical license as a nurse, physician or other healthcare provider.

 Whether you find yourself the subject of a warrant, in custody post-arrest, facing an indictment or the prospect of a trial is near, there is only one viable defense.
 That is, retaining legal counsel with the knowledge and experience to advocate in the strongest and most compelling manner.
 The defense lawyers and former Manhattan prosecutors at Saland Law are suited and ready to represent you not just today, but outside the courtroom though the many tomorrows you will be fortunate enough to encounter.
 When facing decimation of life, liberty and career, rely on experience, knowledge and advocacy.

-Call us at (212) 312-7129 or contact us online today.
+Call the former Manhattan Assistant District Attorneys and defense lawyers at 212.312.7129 or contact us online today.